 Loss is a debilitating feeling.
 Something as simple as losing your keys creates anxiety and unsettledness until they are found.
-The loss of a job triggers fears, insecurities and doubts.
+The loss of a job triggers fears, insecurities and doubts, the feeling of being abandoned by God.
 The loss of someone dear creates a sense of desperation, a longing that is never fulfilled.

 We’ve been in a series at Cross Point called Cover to Cover, where we are looking at the entire story of the Bible and unpacking the themes that God has woven throughout it.
 We’ve also had a daily scripture reading plan and daily devotional where we can share our thoughts and learnings with one another.